4 weeks' jail for maid who threw dog from third-storey balcony

 The court heard that Dou Dou was also in the room.

-Mr Packer added: "As (Dou Dou) continued to bark, annoying her, the accused opened the glass door of the bedroom to the balcony, picked up (the dog), walked outside to the balcony and threw (it) down from the third storey."
+Mr Packer said: "As (Dou Dou) continued to bark, annoying her, the accused opened the glass door of the bedroom to the balcony, picked up (the dog), walked outside to the balcony and threw it down from the third storey."

 She then panicked and ran downstairs to check on the dog before alerting Mr Hui.